victoriamnx/victoriamnx/README.md

 **💕 What I've been studying:**

-I currently study on the Udemy platform and take the Modern Web course, in which I learn a little of each programming language and also some structures.
+I currently study on the Udemy platform and take the Modern Web course, <br>
+in which I learn a little of each programming language and also some structures.

 **🌸 Languages and Tools:**